What is Hypertension?

 - Maintain a healthy body weight

-- Exercise for around 150 minutes a week
+- Exercise for an average of 30 minutes a day

 - Eat plenty of fruit and vegetables – daily